 Uncountable and undistinguishable smells scented the thick and humid air.
 Various foods, putrid rubbish, what else – I don’t know.

-Scooters are banned from the streets of Yangon which also gave it a different feel to other major Asian cities, where crossing the road you ran the risk of being hit by one of the millions of scooters zipping around.
+Scooters are banned from the streets of Yangon which also gave it a different feel to other major Asian cities, where crossing the road you run the risk of being hit by one of the millions of scooters zipping around.

-My Dad said he hadn’t experienced anything like it since travelling through Indian cities in the seventies.
+My Dad said he hadn’t experienced anything like it since traveling through Indian cities in the seventies.
 We didn’t see another tourist, at least not an obvious one.
 I didn’t know this was still possible in South East Asian cities.

 Yangon was already blowing our minds and we had only been in the city for an hour.
 Over the next two days in Yangon, it got even better as we explored further, discovering more and more about this previously closed city, and there was so MUCH to discover.

 Our Yangon 2 Days Itinerary